Advanced Procedures

 At Des Moines River Dental, we provide a range of advanced procedures to address complex dental needs with precision and care.
 Our expertise includes root canals, dental implants, crowns, and bridges, all performed using the latest techniques and technology to ensure the best possible outcomes.
 Whether you’re restoring function, enhancing aesthetics, or addressing oral health concerns, we tailor each procedure to fit your unique situation.

-It takes two appointments to restore a tooth with a crown.
-We remove decay from the tooth and shape it to prepare for the crown.
-Next, we take an impression of the tooth to fabricate the crown.
 During the time between visits, we create the crown using various materials like Zirconia (a ceramic with metal-like properties), Lithium Disilicate (a ceramic material), or Gold.
 You will wear a temporary crown during this period.
 In the second visit, we remove the temporary crown, adjust the permanent crown as needed, and then cement it in place.

 Bridges are an option for filling the space created by a missing tooth.
 We form the bridges to look like the missing tooth, and the bridge then takes the place of the missing tooth in your mouth.
 The sides of a bridge use the two surrounding teeth for support, hence the name.
-A bridge replaces the missing tooth, both functionally and cosmetically.
-Bridgework is as much an art as it is an exact science.
-The materials used may be gold alloys, porcelain bonded to metal alloy, or all ceramic material.
-The choice of material depends on requirements for strength, wear, and esthetics.

 Root canal treatment (also referred to as root canal therapy or endodontic therapy) is necessary when a cavity reaches the tooth’s inner pulp (nerve and blood supply).
 Sometimes deep restorations or trauma to a tooth may also cause nerve damage to the point it needs root canal therapy.
 Once this occurs, the pulp becomes infected and can even extend through the root tip and begin to eat away at the surrounding bone (this is an abscess).

 By the time the pulp is infected, it must be treated, and cannot heal independently.
 It can even weaken the entire immune system.
 The infected pulp is dangerous, not to mention very painful.
-Symptoms that the pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
+Signs that the pulp has become infected may include sensitivity to hot/cold or sweets, pain, swelling, pain to biting or pressure, and a bad taste in the mouth.
 Sometimes, no symptoms are apparent, and the person is unaware of any problem until a checkup.

 Misalignment of the teeth, trauma, or excess muscle tension creates problems in this joint.
 Aside from the two bones that meet there, cartilage and five muscles buffer them.
 If something goes wrong, a good deal of trouble can result.